bkrishna-hari/azure-data-box-get-dotnet-started/README.md

       PostalCode = postalCode
   };

-  // Input the location on which shipping address to be validated; Support locations: West Europe, West Central US and West US string location = "<location>";
+  // Input the location on which shipping address to be validated
+  // Support locations: West Europe, West Central US and West US string location = "<location>";

   // Initializes a new instance of the DataBoxManagementClient class